- PREISTNAL - PRISTNAL etc.

 The UK Census has been carried every 10 years since 1801 but the returns from 1841 are generally classed as the oldest UK returns of any consequence,

-with the census returns now online for every 10 year period up to and including 1911.
-The 1921 census will be transcribed and released by Find My Past in January 2022.
-This will be the last census to be released unil the 1951 census expected to be released in 2052.
+with the census returns now online for every 10 year period up to and including 1921.
+The 1921 census was released by Find My Past on 6th January 2022.
+This will be the last census to be released until the 1951 census expected to be released in 2052.
 The census of 1931 was destroyed by fire during WWII and the 1941 census did not take place.

 All the census returns are available in various transcripted, filmed and scanned image sources.

 These census web pages contain details where available of all Priestnalls recorded in the census returns, with the majority of the returns checked against the original records.